Entrées par

 5. Different Manufacturing Processes

-Ceramic PCB manufacturing involves several complex processes such as DPC, DBC, thin-film, thick-film, HTCC, and LTCC technologies—each with unique requirements.
+Ceramic PCB manufacturing involves several complex processes such as DPC, DBC, thin-film, thick-film, HTCC, et LTCC technologies—each with unique requirements.
 In contrast, FR4 PCB production is simpler and more standardized.
 For multilayer ceramic PCBs, the process becomes even more complex and technically demanding compared to multilayer FR4 boards, resulting in higher cost and difficulty.

 6. Different Market Applications